takumi0706/google-calendar-mcp/README.md

 ## Development Guidelines

-When adding new functions, modifying code, or fixing bugs, please semantically increase the version for each change.
+When adding new functions, modifying code, or fixing bugs, please semantically increase the version for each change using `npm version` command.
 Also, please make sure that your coding is clear and follows all the necessary coding rules, such as OOP.
-Each time you make a change, please install, build, run lint, and test your code before submitting it.
+The version script will automatically run `npm install` when the version is updated, but you should still build, run lint, and test your code before submitting it.

 ### Code Structure